albferalb2/albferalb2/README.md

 ## 👨‍💻 About Me:

 -💻 Full stack developer passionate about software development and technology.

--🎮 Currently learning and exploring game development with Unity and C#.
+-🎮 Currently learning and exploring game development with Unity and Godot.

--🌐 Experienced in building web and mobile applications, from backend to frontend.
+-🌐 Experienced in building web and mobile applications, from backend to frontend .

 -🚀 Open to new challenges, team collaboration, and constant improvement.

 -📚 Fast learner, curious, and highly motivated to keep growing every day.

 -🛠️ Always committed to solving problems,I don’t stop until I find a solution.

 ---
 ## 🕒 Currently

-- 🔭 Working on: [Python (AI-related)]
+- 🔭 Working on: [Python (AI-related) React]
-- 🌱 Learning: [Chinese,Docker,Make.com ,N8 ]
+- 🌱 Learning: [REACT , Python , TS ]

 ---
 ## 💻 Tech Stack: